- Purchase and Preparation

 - 1.How do I purchase DJI Terra?

-DJI Terra Advanced and Pro can be purchased through authorized DJI resellers.
+DJI Terra Advanced and Pro and Electricity can be purchased through authorized DJI resellers.

 - 2.For how long will my DJI Terra license be effective?